-The Maine Community Policing Institute (MCPI) will provide education, training, and technical assistance to members of the public and the police who protect them with the goal of creating proactive problem solving to enhance community wellbeing and quality of life through public safety partnerships.
+The Maine Community Policing Institute (MCPI) provides education, training, and technical assistance to members of the public and the police who protect them with the goal of creating proactive problem solving to enhance community well-being and quality of life through public safety partnerships.

 Trust between police officers and the communities they serve is the foundation of Community Policing.
 Building upon that trust, citizens can create partnerships with their police officers that work as a force-multiplier to develop strategies for addressing the causes of crime, fear of crime, and social disorder.
 When communities collaborate and commit to preventing these issues in a proactive and strategic manner, they will see results that enhance and protect their quality of life.